-Do you ever make those French butter keepers/yarn bowls/silverware drainer jars?
+Do you ever make those French butter keepers/yarn bowls/silverware drainer jars/sound bells?

 There are lots of fads that make their way around the ceramics communities.
-Ultimately, any forms that I make, are items that I regularly use in my own home.
-I don’t do butter keepers because I keep my butter in a regular bowl; I never found it necessary to keep it fresh by dunking it in water.
-I’ve sometimes make yarn bowls, but the market for this is pretty limited (at least, here in Arizona, where knitting sweaters and other warm clothing just doesn’t appeal quite as much as it might in a colder climate).
+Ultimately, any forms that I make are items that I regularly use in my own home.
+I don’t do butter keepers because I keep my butter in a regular bowl.
+I never found it necessary to keep it fresh by dunking it in water.
+I sometimes make yarn bowls, but the market for this is pretty limited (at least, here in Arizona, where knitting sweaters and other warm clothing just doesn’t appeal quite as much as it might in a colder climate).
 A silverware drainer is a utensil jar with holes in the bottom, to go next to (or in) the sink.
-I haven’t tried to market this one yet.
+Check out Practical Art, around Christmas time, for some of these.

 Sound bells are a passive sound amplification vessel for cell phones or MP3 players.
 You rest your device in the slot provided, and the device slightly increases the sound, without being plugged in.
 It's a modest volume increase, but it can be effective in certain environments.
 I'm experimenting with some designs, but I'm not sure when I'll have these ready for market.

 Sure.
 Lots of stuff.
 Nothing quite ready for market yet, but soon...

 Is there going to be a "Book Four" in the Consolidation series?